ssemyan/CreateClassicAzureVmAlerts/README.md

 # Create Classic Azure VM Alerts

+**Note: Classic Style alerts are scheduled to be depricated June 30, 2019.
+Read more about this here: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/monitoring-classic-retirement**

+For an example on how to create the new-style of alerts in Azure Monitor, go here: https://github.com/ssemyan/CreateAzureMonitorVmAlerts

 This PowerShell script and ARM templates will create classic-style Azure alerts that email specified addresses when:

 1. The memory usage of the VM exceeds 80% for 5 minutes